 The contorted foliage resemble coral, as they branch out in several jointed stems.

 The growth is also succulent, helping to retain moisture that it obtains through dew and rain, instead of soaking the water from the roots.

 The flowers may appear at any time during the spring, from March to May.
 They grow from the tips of the shoots.

 The small yellow flowers have no scent and aren’t very showy.
 They just add a splash of color to the tips of the bushy plant.

 Light and Temperature

-Outdoor growth isn’t recommended outside of USDA hardiness zones 9 and 10.
+Outdoor growth isn’t recommended outside of USDA hardiness zones 9 – 11.